PresencePG/presence-pipeline-example/README.md

  * Be a publicly visible github project.
 Private repositories are not supported at this time.
  * Have a shell script called `openfido.sh` in the root of the project.
-This script should launch your project's particular workload.
+This script should execute your project's particular workload.

 openfido.sh
 -----------

-The `openfido.sh` is executed within the OpenFIDO pipelines system within a docker container specified by the user.
+`openfido.sh` is executed within the OpenFIDO pipelines system within a docker container specified by the user.
  * Any input files supplied through the OpenFIDO system are stored in `$OPENFIDO_INPUT` for the `openfido.sh` script to access.